lizkaufman/reduceagotchi/README.md

 ## Development notes

+As much as I aim for the outcome of this to be something educational and useful, this project is also meant to be a learning experience for me.
+In this section, I'll keep a diary of learning points and snags I hit along the way (and how I extricate myself from them!) as I develop.

 ### Code editor

 First, I attempted to use [Monaco](https://www.npmjs.com/package/@monaco-editor/react) for the code editor.
 At first, it didn't show at all, and then I got it to display "Loading...", but it didn't load.